splunk/observability-workshop/content/en/s4r/3-navigator-maybe deleted/_index.md

 ---
-title: Kubernetes Navigator
+title: Splunk Infrastructure exercise with the Kubernetes Navigator
-linkTitle: Kubernetes Navigator
+linkTitle: Infrastructure exercise
-description: This section of the workshop provides a basic understanding view Kubernetes metrics using the Kubernetes Navigator.
+description: This section of the workshop provides an exercise using Splunk infra monitoring based on the Kubernetes Navigator.
-weight: 21
+weight: 80
+hidden: true
 ---

 TBD